randsleadershipslack/documents-and-resources/code-of-conduct.md

 Administrators may use the above information as part of a Code of Conduct investigation.
 Usage of this information unrelated to administrator work is forbidden and will be treated as a Code of Conduct violation.

+## Maintainer

+@rands is the maintainer of this document.
+DM @rands in Slack if you have questions.

 ## Thanks

 Thank you to every Rands Leadership Slack community member for helping make our home the respectful and inclusive community it is.